 In accordance with the ISO 14064-1 standard, significant changes in the scope of consolidation, changes of ownership or control, or the application of new or corrected emission factors shall lead to a recalculation of the base year emissions, provided these changes result in a change to the greenhouse gas emissions of more than 10% (compared with the emissions in the same year before the changes).

-Scope 1: No significant changes in the scope of consolidation in 2020.
+Scope 1: No significant changes in the scope of consolidation or in ownership or control in 2021.